porjesuraj/LearnMEAN/Classwork/day8+ -8_sept_onwards/AMAZON-SERVER/README.md

    - mongojs         ---------    for mongodb connectivity
    - mongoose        ---------    ORM (Object Relational Mapping)for mongo

-   1.this is an application which will look like amazon
+- 1.this is an application which will be amazon clone
   - parts
-    1. user front
+    1. **User front**
     - Product management
        - search the product
        - list the product